 I’ve had good success with live betting this year.
 Oftentimes when a fight isn’t going to plan, live betting allows me to hedge out and swap sides.
 I’ve also used live betting to fade front runners after the first round.

 I recommended that my readers bet Anthony Smith over Volkan Oezdemir after round one, and it worked out exceptionally well.
-If you’d like to know more about my live betting strategy, let me know – I’d be happy to write an article on it.
+If you’d like to know more about my live betting strategy, you’ll receive my Top Secret Live Betting Guide after subscribing to my newsletter.